What Are Some Common College History Courses?

 For students interested in learning about historical events and their affect on modern day society and culture, a college history course may be a good option.
 Read this article for more information regarding some common history courses offered at the college level.
 Schools offering American History degrees can also be found in these popular choices.

 For students either majoring in history or completing the general education portion of their degree, at least one history course will most likely be required.
 Ranging from the most basic survey course to specialized investigations, history courses can offer students a challenging examination of past events.
 The most advanced history seminars usually require the student to complete independent research and extensive writing on a particular topic.
-Below are some of the history courses that may be offered as part of a university's curriculum.
+Among common class topics are 20th century Europe, Chinese civilizations and 19th century America.

 Important Facts about College History Courses